NHOrus/srwq-compilation/episode-06.md

 "Wha-?"
 Alex landed on his feet, then dodged to one side as cannon shells tore up the rock where he'd been.
 "You're the Irregulars who've been chasing us!
 What the hell makes you think you can make demands of me?"

 The Roches Saber takes the arms off another EFA mech, and the kick puts him down.
 "The EFA are aiming for the Hiryu.
-One of their aces is trying to sink it, and the Shirogane is manuvering to fire on it!"
+One of their aces is trying to sink it, and the Shirogane is maneuvering to fire on it!"

 Viletta saw the Seigarlion fly past as shells and missiles trace the path it's taking, or rather, just about to take.